Fucking Grove: Origin and meaning

 By modern standards, medieval people were not coy about sex.
 Bristol, for instance, had both a 'Whores Street' and a 'Grope Cunt Lane', both of which lay in the centre of the city, near the Quay Head.
 Medieval 'Horstrete' or 'Hoorstrete' was later rendered as 'Horse Street', before being changed to 'Host Street', which it is still known by.
 The latter appears to be a euphemistic reference to the profession of those who worked on the street.
 Medieval 'Gropecount Lane', was later contracted to 'Grope Lane', or 'Grape Lane'.
 In the late seventeenth century it was redesignated 'Hallier's Lane', before finally being renamed 'Nelson Street' in the nineteenth century in honour Admiral Lord Nelson, following his death at the Battle of Trafalgar.

 Richard Coates' main interest in 'Fockynggrove' was that it embeds the earliest known use of the verbal noun 'fucking'.
-Indeed, it is the earliest known use of the use of 'fuck' in any verbal form in English.
+Indeed, it is the earliest known use of 'fuck' in any verbal form in English.
 Earlier usages record 'fuck' used as a noun—as in 'a fuck'.